architeketh/machine-learning/README.md

 ## 🐛 Troubleshooting

+### GitHub "Secret detected" warning for API key
+→ This is **safe and expected**!
+Firebase API keys are meant to be public.
+→ See [SECURITY.md](SECURITY.md) for full explanation
+→ You can safely dismiss the GitHub warning
+→ Security is enforced by Firestore Rules, not by hiding the key

 ### "Missing or insufficient permissions" error
 → Check Firestore Rules (Step 2 above) - make sure ml-settings is included